 But the question is, how long can a composite decking last without treatment?
 It’s an important question, especially for people who won’t be staying at home as often or for people who will build decks for their vacation homes.
 And what can affect a composite decking’s lifespan?

 How Long Do Composite Decking Normally Last

-Before talking about how long a composite deck lasts without maintenance, first, let’s look at how long it continues at the best condition.
+Before exploring how long a composite deck lasts without maintenance, let’s look at how long it continues in the best condition.

 How Long Will it Last Without Maintenance

 Composite decking is an excellent innovation in decking.
 It combines the properties of wood and plastic.
-It has the aesthetic and feels of wood while retaining the durability of plastic.
+It has the aesthetics and feels of natural wood while retaining the durability of plastic.
 It’s resistant to insect and weather damage.
 Since it’s often covered with a special outer coating, it’s not prone to mould and fungi growth.
-It’s also resistant to UV which slows down fading.
+It’s also resistant to UV, which slows down fading.

 However, no matter how strong composites are, they are not invincible.
 Despite being marketed as one of the strongest, most durable materials, they can still be damaged.
 Some people say that they can last only up to 10-15 years without proper maintenance.
 That’s a significant difference between their normal lifespan.
 The truth is, it’s no longer worth it with that short of a lifespan.
 But what can make this strong and durable material last shorter than usual?